This website uses cookies to ensure you get the best experience on our website. Learn more

 There are two honeymoon tents which are similar in style, but positioned slightly further away.
 They are much larger, with king-size beds and sofas, and can take up to two extra beds so are good options for families too.

-The main areas consist of two large tents, in the centre of camp, which we really liked on our most recent visit in 2019.
+The main areas consist of two large tents, in the centre of camp, which we really liked on our most recent visit.
 The generous use of leather, brass and heavy wooden furniture lends quite a luxurious, campaign-style feel to the main areas.
 The dining tent is set with one large dark wooden table, where everyone eats together hosted by the managers, and a second long table for the breakfast and lunch buffet.
 A small cupboard in the corner acts as a shop, with some Elephant Pepper branded gifts.

 The lounge tent, furnished with sofas and directors' chairs, is usually left open at the sides, so is a good spot to catch the breeze on hot days.
 Guests are welcome to help themselves to drinks from the small bar.
-There is a smaller tent to one side which serves as a Wi-Fi, library and chill out area.

 There is plentiful outside seating dotted around the main areas, including a swing chair built by one of the camp staff, so there are numerous spots to observe the activity on the plains in seclusion.
 On our last visit, elephants were seen on multiple occasions as they marched through the grass – we understand that this is an area in which they particularly like to spend time.

 Generally, your day's activities will revolve around game viewing in either the conservancy or the national reserve.
 Guests are usually woken at 6.00am, before meeting by the campfire for tea and coffee at 6.30am and heading out at 7.00am.
-Most guests staying at Elephant Pepper will be sharing their activities with other guests, so there complete flexibility in this schedule isn't always possible, but the managers will do their best to accommodate everyone's wishes.
+Most guests staying at Elephant Pepper will be sharing their activities with other guests, so the complete flexibility in this schedule isn't always possible, but the managers will do their best to accommodate everyone's wishes.
 If you have a private vehicle you can, of course, set your own timings.
 They'll try and make sure that you have the same guide throughout your stay, which enables you to get to know each other.

 Night drives are also possible.
 After an afternoon game drive and a relaxed sundowner they'll drive slowly back to camp with the spotlights so you can look out for some of the conservancy's nocturnal creatures.
 Lion are particularly interesting to try and find as dusk turns to night.
 If particularly keen to be out later into the evening, the camp can arrange an early supper before you head back out with your guide at about 8.00pm.